North America Managing Editor

 Natalie grew up in the desert but moved to New York City as soon as she was able.
 She spent most of her twenties producing films and commercials and using her savings to travel the world.
 She ended up in Guatemala, where she began writing about the foods, people, and cultures she encountered on her travels.
 She returned to the States in 2014 to pursue writing.
 Natalie studied storytelling at the Salt Institute in Portland, Maine, and holds an MFA in creative writing from Northern Arizona University.
 She lives with her husband and daughter, and is an aspiring Spanish-speaker and salsa maker.

-As the Story Terrace Senior Project Editor, Natalie enjoys bringing stories to life.
+As the Story Terrace North American Managing Editor, Natalie enjoys bringing stories to life.

 The Tortillaria Trio

 My mother is bouncing up and down like a child.
 The women behind the counter are doubled over in hysterics.
 Tears run down their cheeks and drip onto their aprons.
 I am turning a shade of red reserved for boiled lobsters.

 It’s 1999.
 I am barely fifteen.
 My mother and I are in Cuernavaca, Mexico.
 We are here to learn Spanish and to immerse ourselves in the culture of our ancestors.
 This is my first time out of the country, and I am less than enthusiastic about being away from my friends during summertime, and now my mom is going loco.
 She just dragged me across a quaint, cobblestoned street to queue up for tortillas the size of my fist made by a trio of fleshy, masa-dusted senoras—Mexico’s version of Flora, Fauna, and Merryweather.